Nutella Pastry Twists

 Calories: 270kcal | Carbohydrates: 25g | Protein: 4g | Fat: 17g | Saturated Fat: 8g | Polyunsaturated Fat: 2g | Monounsaturated Fat: 7g | Trans Fat: 0.001g | Cholesterol: 12mg | Sodium: 93mg | Potassium: 89mg | Fiber: 1g | Sugar: 9g | Vitamin A: 19IU | Calcium: 22mg | Iron: 2mg

-Though Nutella is easy to find in most grocery stores, you can also make some from scratch.
-On the recipe card for my Nutella Bread you can find the instructions for my homemade version.
+Nutella is easy to find in most grocery stores, you can also make some from scratch.
+You will find my recipe for homemade Nutella down below.
 Make a big batch and store what you don’t use in an airtight container or mason jar.
 It’ll keep for up to 2 weeks at room temperature or 2 months in the fridge.

 • Puff pastry: Make sure the puff pastry dough is cold so that you can slice it easily without smashing it.